Impact on Assessment Practices

 Consider Other Forms of Assessment

 There are a variety of different assessment types available beyond essay writing, so a final option is to consider whether an alternative form of assessment may be more appropriate for demonstrating your intended learning outcomes.
-If you are interested in exploring the different options available, the CTT has created this Classroom Assessment Explorer.
 The explorer covers a range of techniques from large projects like portfolios to quick little assessments that can gauge the learning progress of your students in real-time.

 Assessment Related Resources